doaaaredaa55-collab/beyondthevirus/README.md

-# Depi 3 - Final project - Mental health
+# Depi 3 - Final project - beyond the virus
-2D animated video talks about how important mental health is.
+2D animated video talks about consequences of a virus.

 ---